 Regularly water your Christmas tree thoroughly, especially in the first year, then fertilise in the spring to give it a nutrient boost.
 Pruning a Christmas tree is another essential process and is easy to do.
 Simply remove any new growths that spoil its traditional shape or any branches that look dead or unhealthy.

 Shop all pruners >

-If you want to bring your Christmas tree inside again next year you can keep in a container, by making sure it has lots of water and is transplanted to a bigger pot as it grows bigger.
+If you want to bring your Christmas tree inside again next year, you can keep in a container.
+Make sure it has lots of water and is transplanted to a bigger pot as it grows.
 The maximum pot size that can be moved comfortably is about 45cm.